 You can get ideas by looking at what others do.
 (It's interesting, for instance, that simple Flash sites are sometimes the most beautiful and practical.)
 In Chapter 16, we list sites by ten great designers that use Flash.
-And many resource sites have galleries of great sites, as does Macromedia.
+And many resource sites have showcases of great Flash sites, as Adobe does at www.adobe.com/products/flash/flashpro/productinfo/customers.